chadwcarlson/avocadocs/docs/content/en/administration/web/configure-project.md

 ---
 title: "Project configuration"
 weight: 1

-toc: true
+description: |
-description: "You can access the project-wide configuration settings by selecting the project from your list of projects, then click the `Settings` tab at the top of the screen."
+  You can access the project-wide configuration settings by selecting the project from your list of projects, then click the `Settings` tab at the top of the screen.
 ---

 ## General